cedeber/fluss/README.md

 # Fluss

-Experimental GPX Editor application with WASM and React.
+Experimental GPX Editor and Analytics application developed with Rust (Wasm) and TypeScript (React).